farxodjan1999/E-commerce/README.md

   # E-commerce

-  This is E-commerce site created with Python on Django framework.
+  This is E-commerce website created with Python on Django Framework.

-  # Functions of this site
+  # Functions of this website
   1. Adding/Deleting new categories of products
   2. Adding/Deleting new products in certain categories
   3. Adding/Deleting new customers